 It took me about 2 weeks to realize that the forecasting experience that played a large part in my being considered for the role was completely useless.
 Forecasting aggregate volumes of natural gas in 7 markets is completely unlike forecasting sales for each of 60,000 unique products in over 400 locations in about every way you can imagine.

 In late 1998, wanting to teach the world all that I had learned from my experience at Canadian Tire, I began my career in consulting.
-From design and to analytics, I worked with a variety of clients in virtually all supply chain sectors, including , distribution, manufacturing and transportation.
+From process design and implementation to analytics, I worked with a variety of clients in virtually all supply chain sectors, including retail, distribution, manufacturing and transportation.

 In 2002, Mike and I still felt that there was still an enormous opportunity to link the entire retail/CPG supply chain from the supplier to the store shelf and not much progress had been made since we had left Canadian Tire.
 We refocused our energy in this direction and, ever since, we’ve been working solely with retail clients and their suppliers, including: